 Log on Twice Daily

-If you brush your teeth at least every morning and night, take a ½ hour to 1 hour twice a day and log on to your favorite dating sites.
+If you brush your teeth at least every morning and night, take one hour twice a day and log on to your favorite dating sites.
 Just by having your profile listed online often raises your visibility in a search.

 Cast a Wider Net